X-on/surgeryconnect-patient-api-docs/source/includes/_file_requests.md

 `shortLinkExpiresAt` | String | The timestamp when access to this file request via the short link URL will expire.
 After this time, the patient will be unable to respond to this file request.
 `shortLinkId` | String | An ID that can be used to form a public URL to the file request.
 This allows an unauthenticated user to access a webpage through which they can view/respond to the file request.
 `staffId` | String | The UUID of the staff user the file request was sent from.
-`staffName` | String | The name of the staff member requesting a file, shown to the patient.
 `type` | String | Determines what file type/size restrictions should be used when validating user-selected files.